Samsung to Shut Down Major Mobile App, Shares Details on Deadline and Alternatives for Users

 Samsung, App, Goggle, Message, Alternative Apps, Deadline

-Samsung users have been informed of the decision to shut down the Samsung Messages app in July.
+Samsung users are warned about the decision to shut down the brand's messaging app in July 2026.
 Photo credit: hocus-focus/Getty Images

 Source: Getty Images